eveomett-states/Montana/README.md

 Use of this project is further governed by the terms of the [Creative Commons Attribution Noncommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/legalcode.en)

-# Montana Election Shapefile
+# Montana Json and Shapefile

-This shapefile was processed by Professor Ellen Veomett and her student Arbie Hsu.
+This shapefile was processed by Professor Ellen Veomett and her students Arbie Hsu and Alusi, using the corresponding jupyter notebook.
+As part of the cleaning process, precincts were nested within counties and small rook adjacencies (under 30.5 m) were changed to queen adjacencies.

 # **Sources**